Senior Nursing Courses

 This course will focus on the assessment and management of adults with unstable and complex system alterations.
 The course will emphasize the assessment of functioning, adaptation, and recovery for patients with high acuity illnesses and clinical problems.
 Selected sub-acute and high acuity acute care settings will be utilized for clinical practice.

 UPNS 411 W Nursing Ethics Across the Lifespan - 3 credits

-UPNS 423 Evidence Based Approaches to Professional Nursing Practice - 3 credits
+UPNS 431 Enhancing Quality and Safety through Evidence Based Practice and Technologies - 3 credits

-This course will introduce the student to the theoretical and research bases on which practice is built.
-The course focuses on the use of both qualitative and quantitative research in nursing practice.
-Students will examine the knowledge that guides nursing interventions, evidenced based practice, outcomes research and critique published research reports.
-The importance of reviewing the nursing literature in order to make informed practice decisions will be addressed.
-Ethical issues as they relate to research and practice will be discussed.
+This course will introduce the student to nursing research and its application toward advancing science and improving nursing practice.
+The course focuses on the use of nursing theory for both qualitative and quantitative research as well as evidence based practice to improve safe patient care.
+Recognizing the role of health information technology in safe care of patients will be emphasized.
+Students will examine the knowledge that guides nursing interventions, evidence based practice, outcomes research and critique published research reports.
+The importance of research ethics and its application in nursing practice will also be addressed.

 UPNS 445 Synthesis for Nursing Practice - 3 credits

 This course is designed for students to use clinical judgment to synthesize content from previous nursing and sciences courses.
 Students will have a shared responsibility with the faculty in their approach to learning.
 The course will provide experiences for students and advance their understanding of content to develop problem solving skills as it relates to assessment, planning, implementing and evaluating complex patient problems.
 Additionally, the course will prepare students for standardized testing by providing test-taking strategies and methods to reduce test anxiety.